 Exchanging contracts and completing are the final hurdles of selling your property and where things become legally binding.
-Without exchanging the sale isn’t legally binding, which is why, especially at this point, you must stay in regular contact with your solicitor to keep up with how the process is progressing.
+This is why, especially at this point, you must stay in regular contact with your solicitor to keep up with how the process is progressing.
 If the exchange doesn't occur then the sale isn't legal and the completion can't be actioned.

 The seller’s solicitors are responsible for drafting the contracts.
 The exchange of the contracts usually occurs once the following has been conducted and agreed upon by both parties: